thma/WhyHaskellMatters/README.md

 Either by an implicit declaration given by some function type signature, or as in the example above, by an explicit declaration.

-### Homoiconicity

 Together `show` and `read` provide a convenient way to serialize (marshal) and deserialize (unmarshal) Haskell data structures.
-This mechanism does not provide any optimized binary representation but it is still good enough for many practical purposes.
-And the format is more compact than JSON.
+This mechanism does not provide any optimized binary representation, but it is still good enough for many practical purposes, the format is more compact than JSON, and it does not require a parser library.

-- Read, Show

-- deriving
-- complex interfaces
-- interpreter style

 ---